Donearm/Quotes/quotes.md

 > Bullshit has tremendous advantages over knowledge.
 Bullshit can be created as needed, on demand, without limit.
 > Anything that happens, you can make up an explanation for why it happened
 #### Bill James

+> Do not suppose the statements of the prophets to be true; they are all fabrications.
+Men lived comfortably till they came and spoiled life.
+The sacred books are only such a set of idle tales as any age could have and indeed did actually produce
+#### Abu al-'Ala' al-Ma'arri